 How Does Zoned HVAC Work?

-Zoned HVAC is customize for one room or multiple rooms so you can control each zone through a programmable thermostat.
+Zoned HVAC is customized for one room or multiple rooms so you can control each zone through a programmable thermostat.
 Zoning your system allows you to have more control of your HVAC system throughout your house.

 Throughout your house you will have multiple thermostats that control different zones.
 You’ve probably experienced this with two-story homes.
 You need two zones for each level, which is why you have two programmable thermostats.